elastic/crawler/README.md

 Let's scrape our first website using the Open Crawler running on Docker!

-The following command will create a simple config file in your local directory, which will then be used by the a Dockerized Crawler to run a crawl.
+The following command will create a simple config file in your local directory, which will then be used by a Dockerized Crawler to run a crawl.
-This will output the crawl results to your console, so no Elasticsearch setup is required yet.
+This will output the crawl results to your console, so no Elasticsearch setup is required for this step.

 Run the following commands from your terminal: